lunabrain-ai/lunabrain/docs/content/blog/cerebras-gpt-vs-llama-ai-model-comparison/index.md

 intentionally limited how long the model was trained in order to reach a "training compute optimal" state.

 That doesn't mean that it's useless though.
-As you'll see from the data released in the Cerebras paper, this model is still a welcome addition to the available Open Source models like [GPT-2 (1.5B)](https://huggingface.co/gpt2), [GPT-J (6B)](https://huggingface.co/EleutherAI/gpt-j-6B), and [GPT NeoX (20B)](https://huggingface.co/EleutherAI/gpt-neox-20b).
+As you'll see from the data released in the Cerebras paper, this model is still a welcome addition to the available Open SourcePage models like [GPT-2 (1.5B)](https://huggingface.co/gpt2), [GPT-J (6B)](https://huggingface.co/EleutherAI/gpt-j-6B), and [GPT NeoX (20B)](https://huggingface.co/EleutherAI/gpt-neox-20b).
 It's also possible that the model can improve with additional tweaking by the community (like fine-tuning or